 Adimai faced us, whispering excitedly.
 "Ogechi, trouble o.
 She is a fine girl.
 That means all the trousers and three legs on this street will now be making calls there."

 Ogechi didn't say anything.
 She had a smile on her face, but I knew that smile.
 She was thinking hard.
 She was thinking of the truth in what Ahimai had said—all the boys in the area would be falling over this new girl.
-She never admitted that the girl was prettier than her, but at that time, it was not the serious quarrel it would become later when she would call her that stupid, black, woh-woh thing.
+She never admitted the girl was prettier than her, but at that time, it was not the serious quarrel it would become later when she would call her that stupid, black, woh-woh thing.
 In the beginning it was just a stiff smile.

 There are many hostels on our street.
 The largest of them is Princewill Villa.
 It is a three-story block of self-contained rooms, about forty rooms in all.
 Ogechi often sent me there to deliver recharge cards to people who had sent for them.
 I'd go to the room number she'd sent me to and knock.
 They would ask who, and I would tell them, "Recharge card."
 She told me not to be afraid of anybody, that no one would do anything to me on our street.
 But she wouldn't send me to deliver recharge cards after dark.
-At night, if any customer called for cards from any of the hostels on the street, she would tell them it was late and that they should come and get it.
+At night, if any customer called for cards from any of the hostels on the street, she would tell them it was late and they should come and get it.
 Sometimes bad things happen at night on our street.

 I used to be afraid to go and deliver recharge cards at first.
 Some memories made me afraid to be alone at night.
 It had been some years and I had grown older, and he had always told me when I grew older I would understand, when I grow older I would enjoy it more, but I still didn't understand.
 I didn't enjoy it.
 It made me afraid, when he greased his thing with his spit and pushed it against my privates, shushing me when I winced at the pain.
 I could tell he was doing something wrong from the way he would sweat profusely and cast furtive glances about.
 His armpit was smelly and his penis was hard, and his fingers were tight around my mouth, and he would beg me and promise me and threaten me.

 I don't know how my mother found out.
-She must have noticed that I was afraid of him, or the way he looked at me.
+She must have noticed I was afraid of him, or the way he looked at me.
 I didn't tell her because I was ashamed.
 I couldn't tell her I was no longer a virgin because I had been unable to resist a useless, unemployed layabout.
 She wouldn't want to hear my excuses.
 She wouldn't want to hear about his threats.
 She would've flogged me like a beast.

 Of course when she found out, she went to fight him.
 Musa won the fight, but the landlord called the police.
 They locked him up for only one day.
-I heard someone saying that he knew some policemen, that they had arrangements.
-He came back to the house and told my mother that she would smell pepper.
+I heard someone saying he knew some policemen, that they had arrangements.
+He came back to the house and told my mother she would smell pepper.
 Nobody called the police when she beat me.
 I was the one she was beating, but she was crying also.
 Days later, when Ogechi arrived, mother asked, "Don't they have schools in that place?"

 Ogechi looked at me tearfully.
 "The University has a primary school in their compound."